TwlghtDrgn/MiniChat/README.md

 # MiniChat
-A simple chat plugin for chat formatting
+A simple chat-formatting plugin for Paper 1.19+

 Features: